Bookworm-project/NgramScript/README.md

        smoothing parameter (integer).
 Minimum is 0.
     -nosave
        results will not be saved to file.
+    -csv
+       results will be saved to a csv file (default is tsv).
     -noprint
        results will not be printed on screen.
     -help